A complex and adaptive problem

 - TIME: Threat actors, particularly highly skilled ones, have many targets to choose from.
 As with any occupation, time is money.
 Therefore, adversaries need to be judicious and select targets that don’t require the investment of too much time.

-Of all these essential capabilities and inputs, large organisations only have influence over the last one: Time.
+Of all these essential capabilities and inputs, large organizations only have influence over the last one: Time.
 By creating a “time penalty,” it is possible to disrupt an attacker to the point that they opt to switch targets.

 Forcing attackers to pay a “time penalty” is not just a function of actual security controls.
 It also comes from perceived security controls.
 In other words, looking secure matters as much as being secure.
 When an attacker conducts reconnaissance on potential targets, those appearing secure may be bypassed, without the attacker bothering to test the strength of any actual security controls.

-Once you accept that the problem of cyber adversaries never really goes away and the best any organisation can hope to achieve is to disrupt their attacks, it becomes clear that you need effective and efficient cyber controls.
+Once you accept that the problem of cyber adversaries never really goes away and the best any organization can hope to achieve is to disrupt their attacks, it becomes clear that you need effective and efficient cyber controls.
 The fact that cyber threats are constantly evolving, and you will forever need to defend against them, means you cannot afford to over invest.

 Rather, you need to opt for the right investments at the right places and at the right time.